Gold-Sabre/raspi-grav/pages/02.first-steps/01.fresh-install/docs.md

 ```
 When done, press **Ctrl-X**, **y**, and **Enter** to save your changes and exit.
 3. Reboot your raspi with `sudo reboot`
 4. Once your raspi is online again, open a command prompt or terminal on a different computer and try to ping its new static IP (usually `ping 192.168.1.101`).
-If it works, log back into the raspi and try to ping out to the internet using IP (`ping 8.8.8.8`) and name (`ping google.ca`)
+If it works, log back into the raspi and try to ping out to the internet using IP (`ping 8.8.8.8`) and name (`ping google.ca`).
+If all three tests work, great!
+If not, check your work for errors.
+Otherwise, there may be a firewall blocking traffic in some way.
+Troubleshoot this before continuing.

-##### Running around headless
+##### Sitting around headless

 Physically connecting to the raspi using a monitor and keyboard is awkward.
 It's much easier to plug it into your network and power, then leave it tucked away.
 That's what **headless** is all about - connecting to your raspi's CLI using another computer on the same network, over the network using SSH.

 If you plan on being able to connect directly to your raspi CLI over the internet for some reason (not recommended), or are on a shared local network with nefarious individuals, I'd recommend changing away from the default SSH port.

-Run `sudo nano /etc/ssh/sshd_config` and look for the first uncommented line that says **Port 22**.
-Change 22 to something of your choosing, then restart the SSH service using `sudo service ssh restart`.
+To do so, run `sudo nano /etc/ssh/sshd_config` and look for the first uncommented line that says **Port 22**.
+Change 22 to something of your choosing, save & exit, then restart the SSH service using `sudo service ssh restart`.